 Point out to the children that they have a testimony of this song because they’ve each felt their Heavenly Father’s love and learned how He is real and alive in Primary and at church each week!

-I Know My Father Lives
+I Know My Father Lives What Makes You Alive Printables

 What other fun object lessons could you use that talk about signs of life?